Newsroom

 INCOME STATEMENTS

 A farm income statement is one of three important financial statements used for reporting a farms financial performance over a specific period of time.
-This statement focuses on four key items – revenue, expenses, gains and losses.
+The income statement can also be referred to as a profit and loss statement.
+The statement is focuses on three key items: revenue, expenses, and the resulting profits or losses.

 Net Farm Income = Income - Expenses